 Gibraltar - Buying Property

-When buying a property in Gibraltar the process is quite similar as when buying property in the UK.
-There are no restrictions on foreign nationals buying property in the territory although those without residency permits or work permits will need to go through an application process with the Gibraltar government.
-When buying a property in the name of a Gibraltar Offshore Company there may be some tax breaks, so it is advisable to get some independence advice from a financial advisor prior to purchasing.
+When buying a property in Gibraltar the process is very similar to the one in the United Kingdom.
+There are no particular restrictions on foreign nationals buying a property in this territory, although those without residency permits or work permits must go through an application process with the Gibraltar government.
+Those who intend to buy a property in the name of a Gibraltar Offshore Company must know that there may be some tax breaks, so it is highly advisable to get some independent advice from a financial advisor prior to purchasing.

-Deeds to properties have to be registered with the Supreme Court and most new properties are leasehold rather than freehold.
-As in the UK, the first thing to do is view a property and decided on a price.
+All deeds to properties have to be registered with the Supreme Court and most of new properties are leasehold rather than freehold.
+As in the UK, buyers must see the property first, and find out more about the price.
 It is necessary to pay a reservation fee, an amount of 2%, which is held while the sale is conducted.